nmaswood/books-analysis/README.md

   ```
 - node

+- Open Ai and langchain accounts

 ### Setup

-1. Install the dependencies and devDependencies.
+To install the dependencies and devDependencies.

 ```sh
 npm install
 ```
-2. Change the .env.example in the root of the app to .env.local and add the necessary environment variables
+Change the .env.example file to .env.local and add the necessary environment variables

-3. start the app
+To start the app

 ```sh
 npm run dev